 Are You Codependent?

 Codependency is a pattern of behavior that starts in childhood.
-It's most common in families with addiction, mental illness, depression, trauma, and child abuse.
+It's most common in families with addiction, but also found when there is mental illness, depression, trauma, and child abuse.

-The alcoholic is obsessed with the substance.
-The codependent is obsessed with the alcoholic.
-Issues of control, unrealistic expectations and evessively helping others are all signs of codependency.
+The alcoholic is obsessed with the substance and the codependent is obsessed with the alcoholic.
+But here's the thing, you can struggle with codependency even when there is another addiction.
+It's a relationship pattern of control, unrealistic expectations and excessively helping others.

 Characteristics of Codependency

 - Focusing primarily on another person's needs or behaviors